 In this pilot, all family histories were reviewed by a trained healthcare professional.
 This enabled analysis of the number and type of histories received in this proactive approach.
-If embedded in routine clinical practice, the role of the general practitioner would be to review a patient-provided family history and decide if onwards referral is required for further assessment.
-There are existing tools to support general practitioners with this decision making(33,34).
-FHQS enables collection and presentation of family history data to the GP in a much more streamlined manner than current practice.
-High quality family history data provided by FHQS to accompany general practitioner referrals into secondary and tertiary care would significantly improve current referral pathways.
-Obtaining this information at time of referral, in combination with digitalised data and administrators to generate documents relevant for risk assessment would enable secondary and tertiary care healthcare professionals to complete genetic risk assessment in a more time efficient streamlined manner.
-Reducing inappropriate referrals from primary care into secondary/tertiary care service and streamlining risk assessment may offset any increase in appropriate and necessary referrals.
-Further work is underway to analyse the impact of this pathway within our region through the development of virtual family history clinics supported by regional genetics services.
+If embedded in routine clinical practice, the role of the GP would be to review a patient-provided family history and decide if onwards referral is required for further assessment.
+There are existing tools to support GPs with this decisionmaking.
+HQS enables collection and presentation of family history data to the GP in a much more streamlined manner than current practice.
+High quality family history data provided by FHQS to accompany GP referrals into secondary and tertiary care would significantly improve current referral pathways.
+Obtaining this information at time of referral, in combination with digitalised data and administrators to generate documents relevant for risk assessment, would enable secondary and tertiary care healthcare professionals to complete genetic risk assessment in a more time-efficient and streamlined manner.
+Reducing inappropriate referrals from primary care into secondary and tertiary care service and streamlining risk assessment may offset any increase in appropriate and necessary referrals.
+Further work is underway to analyse the impact of this pathway within the authors' region through the development of virtual family history clinics supported by regional genetics services.